jneilliii/OctoPrint-BLTouch/README.md

 # OctoPrint-BLTouch

 A simple plugin to add buttons on the control tab to manage BLTouch.
+This plugin does not do auto bed leveling or utilize your BLTouch in any way to probe your mesh.
+It is just a utility plugin that adds buttons to the control tab that allows you to send the required GCODE commands to your printer to interact with the BLTouch probe.
+If you are looking for what those commands should be you should check the [manual](https://www.antclabs.com/manual) for the version of BLTouch that you have.

 ![screenshot](screenshot.png)